ESG Topics A-Z

 Challenges

-The deadly conflict in Ukraine has led to global shortages of healthier oils, and we will need to continue working to find solutions to maintain the nutritional composition of our convenient foods.
+The ongoing conflict in Ukraine has led to global shortages of alternative oils, but we plan to continue working to find solutions to maintain the nutritional composition of our convenient foods.

 What's next?

-The lingering impact of the COVID-19 pandemic, paired with the deadly conflict in Ukraine, has increased pressure on food poverty and diet quality.
-Additionally, the conflict is expected to continue to impact the availability of healthier oils produced from commodities sourced from Russia and/or Ukraine.
-PepsiCo anticipates that efforts will continue unabated within the food industry to improve the nutritional quality of products and to support consumers in making Positive Choices.
+International challenges, including the conflict in Ukraine and lingering impacts from the COVID-19 pandemic, have increased pressure on food poverty and diet quality globally.
+Additionally, the conflict is expected to continue to impact the availability of alternative oils produced from commodities sourced from Russia and/or Ukraine.
+As consumers look to eat healthier, we plan to continue to reinvent and redesign existing products as well as innovate new products to improve the nutritional quality of our food and to support consumers in making Positive Choices.

 Last updated